SJSU-AD/FusionAD/README.md

 sh ext_package_build.sh
 ```
 ### Development:
-Please pull from the branch "develop", not master.
+Please develop from the branch "develop", not master.